thethyka/Odyssey-ROV-Interface/docs/toolkit.md

   - Implement guarded action UX for irreversible commands.
   - Manage scenario lifecycle (reset UI to standby when missions end).
   - Poll mission log via REST until gRPC is available.
+  - **(New) Manage Command Availability**: Intelligently enable/disable action buttons based on the current telemetry to guide the operator and prevent invalid actions.
+  - **(New) Communicate Operator Override**: Clearly indicate when an automated scenario has been manually overridden by the operator (e.g., after pressing "All Stop").
+The backend will halt the scenario logic, but the frontend must visually communicate this "manual control" or "paused" state to the user.